LukeGarrigan/codeheir.com/README.md

 # codeheir.com

-A repository for all the blogs that I write at https://codeheir.com/ with appropriate links and pointers to any code I've wrote.
+A repository for all the blogs that I write at https://codeheir.com/ with appropriate links and pointers to any code I've written.

 ## General Dev Blogs
 Most of the general blogs can also be found on [dev.to](https://dev.to/lukegarrigan).